AMC Networks (NASDAQ:AMCX) Shares Up 6.9%

-Several brokerages have recently weighed in on AMCX.
+Several brokerages have commented on AMCX.
+The Goldman Sachs Group dropped their price target on AMC Networks from $58.00 to $42.00 and set a “neutral” rating for the company in a research note on Wednesday, January 12th.
+Morgan Stanley dropped their price target on AMC Networks from $43.00 to $42.00 and set an “equal weight” rating for the company in a research note on Thursday, February 17th.
 StockNews.com raised AMC Networks from a “hold” rating to a “buy” rating in a research report on Thursday, February 17th.
-Morgan Stanley dropped their target price on AMC Networks from $43.00 to $42.00 and set an “equal weight” rating on the stock in a report on Thursday, February 17th.
-Wells Fargo & Company decreased their price target on AMC Networks from $45.00 to $32.00 and set an “underweight” rating on the stock in a research note on Thursday, February 17th.
-Zacks Investment Research upgraded AMC Networks from a “sell” rating to a “hold” rating in a research note on Wednesday.
-Finally, Macquarie decreased their price target on AMC Networks from $57.00 to $42.00 and set a “neutral” rating on the stock in a research note on Tuesday, December 14th.
-Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and two have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has an average rating of “Hold” and an average target price of $46.88.
+Macquarie decreased their target price on AMC Networks from $57.00 to $42.00 and set a “neutral” rating for the company in a research report on Tuesday, December 14th.
+Finally, Zacks Investment Research raised AMC Networks from a “sell” rating to a “hold” rating in a research report on Wednesday.
+Two analysts have rated the stock with a sell rating, five have given a hold rating and two have issued a buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $46.88.

-In related news, Vice Chairman Joshua W. Sapan sold 40,000 shares of the company’s stock in a transaction on Monday, January 3rd.
-The stock was sold at an average price of $36.67, for a total value of $1,466,800.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-28.56% of the stock is owned by corporate insiders.
+In other AMC Networks news, Vice Chairman Joshua W. Sapan sold 40,000 shares of the stock in a transaction that occurred on Wednesday, December 1st.
+The stock was sold at an average price of $37.32, for a total transaction of $1,492,800.00.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Corporate insiders own 28.56% of the company’s stock.

 About AMC Networks (NASDAQ:AMCX)